 Mr. McDonald brings Northern Vertex over 25 years experience in the international mining sector.
 He has a proven track record developing and advancing projects from the start-up phase to production.
 Among his credits, he co-founded and successfully developed National Gold (which merged with Alamos Minerals) to form Alamos Gold for which he was a Director and served on the technical committee until June 2012.
 He also formerly served as President of Genco Resources, during which time it operated the La Guitarra Mine, an underground silver mine located in Mexico.
 Mr. McDonald, P. Geo. is a qualified person under National Instrument 43-101.

-Michael Haworth is currently Senior Partner at Greenstone Resources L.P., a private equity fund he co-founded in 2013 that specializes in the mining and metals sector.
-His experience spans a 20 year career in the mining sector and includes such roles as Managing Director and Head of Mining and Metals Corporate Finance at JP Morgan in London.
-In 2006, Mr. Haworth founded and subsequently listed Zanaga Iron Ore Company (AIM) and Ncondezi Coal Company (AIM).
+Michael Haworth is a Senior Partner at Greenstone Resources L.P., a private equity fund he co-founded in 2013 that specializes in the mining and metals sector.
 Together with colleague Mark Sawyer, Mr. Haworth oversees all aspects of the management of Greenstone Resources.
 Specifically, Mr. Haworth serves as a director of Greenstone Management Ltd; the fund’s General Partner and is a member and co-chairman of the Investment Committee.

 Mr. Farrell is President of Davisa Consulting, a private consulting firm working with junior to mid-tier global mining companies.
-Prior to founding Davisa, he was Managing Director, Mergers & Acquisitions at Endeavour Financial where he successfully closed over US$25 billion worth of M&A transactions for junior and mid-tier natural resource companies.
-Before his 12 years at Endeavour Financial, David was a lawyer at Stikeman Elliott, working in Vancouver, Budapest and London.
-Mr. Farrell graduated from the University of British Columbia with a B.Comm (Honours, Finance) and an LL.B and is called to the bar in both British Columbia and England.
-David also serves as a director and audit committee member of Fortuna Silver Mines Inc. and is a board and finance committee member of Yaletown House, a non-profit, critical-care seniors' residence in downtown Vancouver.
+He has over 20 years of corporate and mining experience and has negotiated, structured and closed more than US$25 billion worth of M&A and structured financing transactions for natural resource companies.
+Prior to founding Davisa, he was Managing Director, Mergers & Acquisitions, at Endeavour Financial working in Vancouver and London.
+Before his 12 years at Endeavour Financial, David was a lawyer at Stilkeman Elliott, working in Vancouver, Budapest and London.
+Mr. Farrell graduated from the University of British Columbia with a B.Comm (Honours, Finance) and an LL.B and was called to the bar in both British Columbia and England.
+David also serves as Lead Director of Fortuna Silver Mines Inc., director of Luminex Resources Inc. and for 12 years was a board and finance committee member of Yaletown House, a non-profit, critical-care seniors’ residence in downtown Vancouver.

 W. Perry Durning, M.Sc.